Merck & Co Inc's (MRK) Stock: A Long-Term Performance Analysis - News Heater

 Sponsored

-The public float for MRK is 2.53B, and currently, short sellers hold a 0.65% ratio of that float.
-The average trading volume of MRK on November 13, 2023 was 6.59M shares.
+The average price point forecasted by analysts for Merck & Co Inc (MRK) is $124.74, which is $22.75 above the current market price.
+The public float for MRK is 2.53B, and currently, short sellers hold a 0.65% ratio of that floaft.
+The average trading volume of MRK on November 17, 2023 was 6.61M shares.

 MRK) stock’s latest price update